-Earlier this week I did a little video on how to use the Super Bowl as a witnessing opportunity.
-CLICK HERE TO VIEW IT (If you are unable to view it, click on this link to read a recap.
-We will be doing Weekly Witnessing Tip videos on our Facebook page, so if you haven’t yet, come follow us!).
+Earlier this year, I did a little video on how to use the Super Bowl as a witnessing opportunity.
+CLICK HERE TO VIEW IT

 As I said in the video, throw out just a morsel or a teaser and see if they bite by asking a question.
 Most won’t.
 Don’t worry about it.
 Don’t pursue it.
 But every few weeks throw out another tidbit.
 Over a period of time, I can almost guarantee they will ask to know more.